reply-fr/system-management-quest/README.md

 #### Create S3 Bucket and upload static content for the frontend (AWS Cloud9)
 1. Type with shell command `$ make check` - to check s3 connectivity from the AWS Cloud9
+2. Pick up a unique name for your future bucket, something that can not be used by other AWS practitioner world-wide.
-2. Type with shell command `$ make build-bucket` - to create the public S3 bucket and upload the old frontend logo.
+3. Type with shell command `$ BUCKET_NAME=<bucket-name-here> make build-bucket` - to create the public S3 bucket and upload the old frontend logo.

 ### 📜 Where the team create 1 virtual machine with IIS and a static frontend (30 points)